 EDUCATION.
-The importance of education beyond high school and setting post-high school educational goals.
+Devote 10% to the importance of education and setting post-high school educational goals.

 EMOTIONS.
 Devote 10% to the importance of respecting your parents and controlling emotions at school, sports, and life.

 FINANCIAL RESPONSIBILITY.
 Devote 10% to importance of being financially independent.

 ADDICTION.
 Devote 10% to the importance of not using addictive substances.

 Please refer to the “About Parker Overly” section for more direction as to what your essay should include regarding these Six Characteristics.

 The Foundation will award a financial gift of up to $2000 to one male student and one female student to assist in furthering the student’s education.
 All donations and fundraising is through the Alpine School Districts, Alpine Foundation.
 These scholarships are funded through the non-profit foundation directly to the recipient’s school of choice.